e-id-admin/open-source-community/tech-roadmap/rfcs/oca/spec.md

 ```

 > [!NOTE]
-> It is up to the Wallet implementors to interpret the Branding Overlay attributes they need to implement their design and style guidelines.
+> It is up to the Wallet implementors to interpret the Branding Overlay attributes they need to implement their design und style guidelines.

 <a id="branding-overlay-templating"></a>